Skip to Content

 Brush or roll a second layer of paint on the countertop surface before drying it.

-Apply a layer of top coat or clear urethane to further protect the tile kitchen countertop.
+Apply a layer of top coat or clear urethane to protect the tile countertop further.
 It is like an automobile’s top coat, safeguarding the body paint from scratches and stains.

-Homeowners who want to ensure a more successful painting of kitchen tile countertops can consider the following tips.
+Homeowners who want to ensure a more successful paintingproject can consider the following tips.
 Read more about our article on corian vs granite countertops here.

 Homeowners can also get creative by adding a decorative touch to the still-wet paint.
 It can be hand-painted designs or beautifully crafted stencils.